 context object, so you can obtain connection info from the

-To see this in action, if you are using the Check if user email domain matches configured domain rule template, check out the latest version on Github or in the Auth0 Dashboard.
+To see this in action, if you are using the Check if user email domain matches configured domain rule template, check out the latest version on Github or navigate to Auth0 Dashboard > Auth Pipeline > Rules, and select Create.
 Note: the recent changes will not alter functionality but will improve the performance of rules that had once relied on calls to the Management API.

 Removing calls to the Management API (as well as the extra call required to get the appropriate Access Token) will make your rule code perform better and be more reliable.